Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Los Angeles County influenza A(H1N1) data

-The predicted infectiousness rate ratio for adults compared to children is $3.88$ $(0.70, 90.32)$, and the predicted susceptibility rate ratio for adults compared to children is $0.62$ $(0.23, 1.20)$.
-The model suggests that adults are more infectious and less susceptible than children, but the small number of transmission events observed makes these results inconclusive.
-The predicted rate ratio for susceptibility associated with antiviral prophylaxis is $0.34$ $(0.10, 0.76)$, so the model strongly suggests that antiviral prophylaxis in susceptibles reduces their risk of infection.
+The model suggests that adults were more infectious and less susceptible than children, but the small number of transmission events observed makes these results inconclusive.
+The predicted rate ratio for susceptibility associated with antiviral prophylaxis is $0.34$ $(0.10, 0.76)$, so the model strongly suggests that antiviral prophylaxis in susceptibles reduced their risk of infection.
 We found no clear evidence of differences in infectiousness or susceptibility by sex, and we found no clear evidence of an effect of antiviral prophylaxis on infectiousness.

-Table~\ref{tab:SAR} shows the predicted household secondary attack rate (SAR) by the age of the infectious individual, the age of the susceptible individual, and antiviral prophylaxis in the susceptible individual.
-The higher infectiousness and lower susceptibility of adults is readily apparent, as is the protective effect of antiviral prophylaxis.
-Because the predicted household SAR depends on multiple parameters in the regression model, we used Wald confidence intervals for simplicity.
+Table~\ref{tab:sar} shows the predicted household secondary attack risk (SAR) by the age of the infectious individual, the age of the susceptible individual, and antiviral prophylaxis in the susceptible individual.
+The higher infectiousness and lower susceptibility of adults is apparent, as is the protective effect of antiviral prophylaxis.
+Because the predicted household SAR depends on multiple parameters in the regression model, we used Wald confidence intervals.

+To see how accounting for external sources of infection affected our analysis, we re-fit our final model using only data on infectious-susceptible pairs within households.
+This model is summarized at the bottom of Table~\ref{tab:coefs}.
+The two models give similar results, but accounting for external infection gave us greater statistical power to estimate the effects of age and antiviral prophylaxis.
+Using a two-parameter contact interval distribution did not restore the statistical power lost by ignoring external sources of infection.
+Refitting the final model without external rows using Weibull or log-logistic contact intervals instead of exponential contact intervals yielded a p-value of $0.160$ for the coefficient on antiviral prophylaxis in susceptible individuals.